Frequently asked questions.

 • approx. 45 minutes per session

-• Locations: home, school/college, work or online where appropriate
+• Locations: home, school/college, work or online where appropriate.
+Catherine takes UK and international clients.

 • In-person appointments: Available in the approximate locations of Weybridge, Woking, Cobham, Epsom, Walton-on-Thames, Dorking, Kingston, Surbiton and Wimbledon.